 The towpath will have to wait.

 Do you like canal trips?
+What do you think of the Brecon Canal boat trip?
 Where else do you recommend for a canal boat trip?
 Share in the comments below.